eLearningHub/academic-project-template/docs/website/website.md

 ::: {.footer-license}
 This website is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-This means you are free to borrow the [source code](https://github.com/nerfies/nerfies.github.io) of this website, we just ask that you link back to this page in the footer.
+This means you are free to borrow the [source code](https://github.com/eLearningHub/pixi-template) of this website, we just ask that you link back to this page in the footer.

+We thank the authors of [Nerfies](https://nerfies.github.io/) and [eLearning Hub](https://github.com/eLearningHub/pixi-template) that kindly open sourced the template of their websites.

-{{< fa thumbs-up >}}
+{{< fa fa-github >}}
 :::